Russia's new-generation rocket gets go ahead

 2013 Dec.
 10: Order No. 1130 at TsSKB Progress initiates work on the experimental project (preliminary design) of the Soyuz-5 rocket.

 2014 Feb.
 6: Order No. 114 at TsSKB Progress issues addendum to the experimental project of the Soyuz-5 rocket.

 2014 Dec.
 31: The project completion date for the Soyuz-5 rocket.

 2015 April 15: The Scientific and Technical Council, NTS, at Roskosmos reviews the experimental project of the Soyuz-5 project.

-2017: RKTs Progress renames the methane-fueled rocket Soyuz-7.
+2017: RKTs Progress renames the methane-fueled rocket from Soyuz-5 to Soyuz-7.

 Read (and see) much more about the history of the Russian space program in a richly illustrated, large-format glossy edition:

 Specifications of the Soyuz-5 rocket presented at Paris Air and Space Show in Le Bourget in June 2013:

 Known specifications of Russian methane-burning engines (RD-0162 series):